Ysurac/FlightAirMap/README.md

 FlightAirMap is a fork of Barrie Spotter [https://github.com/barriespotter/Web_App](https://github.com/barriespotter/Web_App) with map, airspaces, METAR, PDO and ADS-B support.
 Browse through the data based on a particular aircraft, airline or airport to search through the database.
 See extensive statistics such as most common aircraft type, airline, departure & arrival airport and busiest time of the day, or just explore flights.

+Flights are displayed on a map that can be from : OpenStreetMap, Mapbox, MapQuest, Yandex, Bing, Google,...

 It can be used with Dump1090 or any SBS source.
 Can also be used with IVAO sources like whazzup.txt, phpvms,...